monoira/.dotfiles/README.md

 ## What Scripts to use and in what order

-- On Ubuntu, you MUST clone this at ~/ after which to automatically download packages, fonts, etc and get setup going, run:
+- On Ubuntu, you MUST clone this at ~/ after which to automatically download packages, nerd font, docker, etc and get setup going, run:
   [install_packages_on_ubuntu.sh](./install_packages_on_ubuntu.sh)